dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="draw-images/rounded-rectangle.png" alt-text="Screenshot of a green rounded rectangle.":::

-For information about drawing a dashed rounded rectangle, see [Draw dashed shapes](#draw-dashed-shapes).
+For information about drawing a dashed rounded rectangle, see [Draw dashed objects](#draw-dashed-objects).

 A filled rounded rectangle can be drawn with the `FillRoundedRectangle` method, which also requires requires `x`, `y`, `width`, `height`, and `cornerRadius` arguments.